antononcube/Raku-Jupyter-Chatbook/README.md

 Who build you?
 Where?
 ```

-**Remark:** Specifying chat object identifier is not required.
+**Remark:** Specifying a chat object identifier is not required.
 I.e. only the magic spec `%% chat` can be used.
 The "default" chat object ID identifier "NONE".

 For more examples see the notebook ["Chatbook-LLM-chats.ipynb"](./eg/Chatbook-LLM-chats.ipynb).